Career Definition for a Hearing Officer

 According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to increase by 5% for judges and hearing officers nationwide between 2016 and 2026.
 As reported by the BLS, all judges and hearing officers who were employed in May 2017 earned median annual salaries of $115,520 (www.bls.gov).

 Individuals seeking careers in the judicial process may consider professions in arbitration and private investigation.

 Arbitrators, Mediators and Conciliators

 Arbitrators, mediators and conciliators, which can include attorneys, business people or neutral third-parties, help people resolve legal disputes outside of the courts.
 They are usually employed by local and state governments, legal services or other professional organizations and services.
 Minimum educational requirements include a bachelor's degree and state-mandated training courses or experience; a Juris Doctor (JD) or Master of Business Administration (MBA) may be preferred.
-From 2012-2022, the BLS has projected a 10%, or fast-as-average, growth in jobs for arbitrators, mediators and conciliators, who earned median yearly salaries of $61,280 in May 2012 (www.bls.gov).
+From 2016-2026, the BLS has projected a 10%, or faster than average, growth in jobs for arbitrators, mediators and conciliators, who earned median yearly salaries of $60,670 in May 2017 (www.bls.gov).

 Private Detectives and Investigators

 Private detectives and investigators collect and evaluate financial, legal and personal information for armored car, guard and investigative services, the government or law offices, among other entities.
 A high school diploma, in combination with significant investigative experience, is the minimum requirement for obtaining a job; graduates with an associate or bachelor's degree in criminal justice or police studies may be preferred.
-According to the BLS, private detectives and investigators can expect an 11%, or fast-as-average, increase in employment nationwide between 2012 and 2022.
-As of May 2012, individuals who worked in the field were paid median annual wages of $45,740 (www.bls.gov).
+According to the BLS, private detectives and investigators can expect an 11%, or faster than average, increase in employment nationwide between 2016 and 2026.
+As of May 2017, individuals who worked in the field were paid median annual wages of $50,700 (www.bls.gov).